-To test the skeletal mechanism generation, we chose HCHO, HO2, NO, O3, and OH as target species, allowing a relative tolerance of RelTol = 20 % for mixing ratios above a threshold of AbsTol = 1 pmol/mol.
-Thirty sample points were extracted from a global atmospheric chemistry simulation based on Jöckel et al. (2016), covering a wide range of values for the target species.
+To test the skeletal mechanism generation, we chose HCHO, HO2, NO, O3, and OH as targets, allowing a relative tolerance of RelTol = 20% for mixing ratios above a threshold of AbsTol = 1 pmol mol-1.
+Sample points were extracted from a global atmospheric chemistry simulation with a setup similar to that presented by Lelieveld et al. (2016).
+The chemical compositions were taken from several boxes at two altitudes (at the surface and at about 1 km).
+As we want the skeletal mechanism to perform well not only at typical concentrations of the targets but also when they are very high or very low, we picked boxes where the targets reach their minimum, average, or maximum concentrations, respectively.
+This resulted in the generation of 30 sample points (5 targets times (min/ave/max) times 2 altitudes), covering a wide range of values.
 The full mechanism contained the complete set of species from MOM (Sect.
 2.1).
 To illustrate the mechanism, the subset describing terpene chemistry is shown in Fig. 4.
-The importance (OIC values) of a few selected species is shown in Tab.
-1. Three skeletal mechanisms (s1, s2, s3) were generated, reducing the number of species from 663 in the full mechanism to 462, 429, and 411, respectively.
+The importance (OIC values) of a few selected species is shown in Table 3.
+Three skeletal mechanisms (s1, s2, s3) were generated, reducing the number of species from 663 in the full mechanism to 462, 429, and 411, respectively.
 The number of reactions was reduced from 2091 to 1444, 1320, and 1262, respectively.
-The third skeletal mechanism (s3) was rejected because it did not fulfill the criterion $\delta{\text{skel}} < 1$.
+The third skeletal mechanism (s3) was rejected because it did not fulfill the criterion $\delta{skel} < 1$.
 Results obtained with the full mechanism and with s2 were compared in a global simulation, as described below in Sect.
 4.2.

-2.4 Kinetic and isotope tagging
+2.5 Kinetic and isotope tagging

 We have updated the sub-submodel MECCA-TAG (Gromov et al., 2010), which had been introduced in version 3.0 of CAABA.
 Several improvements to the kinetic tagging technique were implemented.
-These new features include:
+These new features include the following.

-- Selectable composition transfer mode: Depending on the research question, prescribed-, molecular- or element-weighted - composition transfer may be selected.
+- Selectable composition transfer mode.
+Depending on the research question, prescribed-, molecular-, or element-weighted composition transfer may be selected.
 These modes determine the shares with which each reactant contributes to the products in the tagged chemical reactions: according to user-specified weightings, proportional to the reacting molecules count, or following the given element (e.g., C or H) content, respectively.
-Whilst the latter mode is intrinsic to isotope tagging, the others may be used for custom tagging configurations, e.g., product yield calculations. - 15

-Diagnostics for unaccounted production or loss of elemental composition: MECCA-TAG optionally adds passive diagnostic species to the tagged reactions with unbalanced transfer of the element of interest.
-This helps to quantify the amount of atoms the chemical mechanism receives from or loses to "nothing", including the isotope composition of such mass-balance violations.

-- The new "class shifting" tagging mode: This mode allows migration of molecules between the tagging classes in specified reactions, which allows quantifying various exchange processes in the mechanism.
+Whilst the latter mode is intrinsic to isotope tagging, the others may be used for custom tagging configurations, e.g., product yield calculations. - Diagnostics for unaccounted production or loss of elemental composition.
+MECCA-TAG optionally adds passive diagnostic species to the tagged reactions with unbalanced transfer of the element of interest.
+This helps to quantify the amount of atoms the chemical mechanism receives from or loses to "nothing", including the isotope composition of such mass-balance violations. - The new "class shifting" tagging mode.
+This mode allows for migration of molecules between the tagging classes in specified reactions, which allows for quantifying various exchange processes in the mechanism.
 For instance, one can distinguish oxidation generations: in reactions with given oxidants the products become "promoted" to the tagging class of the next oxidation generation.

+ation.
 Another application of "class shifting" is quantifying the efficiency of recycling chains.
 In essence, such is the "online" implementation of the approach similar to that of Lehmann (2004), with the number of tagging classes defining the maximum of the recycling sequences it is possible to follow.

-The range of MECCA-TAG applications was extended with new tagging setups/configurations:
+The range of MECCA-TAG applications was extended with new tagging configurations.